pyeventsourcing/eventsourcing/docs/topics/process.rst

 determines production.
 For example, if consumption and recording are reliable, then production will be reliable.

-The most important requirement pursued in this section is to obtain a reliable process.
-A process is reliable if its product is entirely unaffected by sudden termination of the process happening at any time, except in being delayed until the processing is resumed.
+The most important concern pursued in this section is to obtain a reliable process.
+A process is reliable if its product is entirely unaffected by sudden termination of the process happening at any time ("safety"), except in being delayed until the processing is resumed ("liveness").
+The other concerns are maintainability and scalability.

 This definition of the reliability of a process doesn't include availability.
 Obviously without any infrastructure, the processing will be delayed indefinitely.